ericcarraway/piano/README.md

     be defined like this:

         var callback = function(event) {
-          var note = event.target.note; //the note on whick the event happened can be accessed like this var element = event.target; //the element that called the event can be accessed like this alert('You clicked on note: ' + note); //do something }
+          var note = event.target.note; //the note on which the event happened can be accessed like this var element = event.target; //the element that called the event can be accessed like this alert('You clicked on note: ' + note); //do something }